cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ### Pass RPC parameters

 The RPC URL is already saved into `process.env.RPC_URL` thanks to `react-app-rewired`.
-However, as a general design consideration, it is better to reduce your components' reliance on `process.env`.
-The next simplest way to give the RPC URL to the components is for them to:
+However, it is better to reduce your components' reliance on `process.env`.
+A simple way to give the RPC URL to the components is for them to:

 * Receive an `rpcUrl: string` in the properties.
 * Keep a `StargateClient` in the component's state that would be instantiated lazily.

 With this setup, only `index.tsx` would use `process.env.RPC_URL`.

-For instance, prepare access to `rpcUrl` for `MenuContainer.tsx` by:
+For instance, prepare access to `rpcUrl` for `MenuContainer.tsx` by adding it to the following:

-1. Adding `rpcUrl` to the properties of `src/components/Menu/MenuContainer.tsx`:
+1. The properties of `src/components/Menu/MenuContainer.tsx`:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Menu/MenuContainer.tsx#L14]
     export interface IMenuContainerProps {